nylo-core/nylo.dev/resources/docs/5.20.0/networking.md

 ...

 // Your API Service
-class ApiService extends BaseApiService {
+class ApiService extends NyApiService {
   ...

   // Add this